mn3mnn/purchase-pubg-uc-selenium-telegram-bot/README.md

 # purchase-pubg-uc-selenium-telegram-bot
-automate the process of purchasing pubg uc using selenium for purchasing, telegram bot enables users to start purchases and view their history, and Tkinter desktop app for administration.
+automate the process of purchasing pubg uc using selenium web driver for purchasing, telegram bot enables authenticated users to start purchases and view their history, and Tkinter desktop app for administration.

 ### Overview